 - about your internet connection, the equipment you use to access our services and usage details.

 We collect this information:

 - Directly from you when you provide it to us.

 - Automatically as you use our services.
-Information collected automatically may include usage details, IP addresses, and information collected through cookies, web beacons, and other tracking technologies.
+Information collected automatically may include usage details, IP addresses, user agent, and information collected through cookies, web beacons, and other tracking technologies.